linebender/parley/README.md

 ## Community

-Discussion of Parley development happens in the [Linebender Zulip](https://xi.zulipchat.com/), specifically the [#text stream](https://xi.zulipchat.com/#narrow/stream/205635-text).
+Discussion of Parley development happens in the [Linebender Zulip](https://xi.zulipchat.com/), specifically the [#parley channel](https://xi.zulipchat.com/#narrow/channel/205635-parley).
 All public content can be read without logging in.

 Contributions are welcome by pull request.
 The [Rust code of conduct] applies.